awsdocs/aws-greengrass-developer-guide/doc_source/obj-detection-connector.md

 | `ContentType` | The mime type of the input image\.
 Required: `true` Type: `string` Valid values: `image/jpeg, image/png` |
 | `Body` | The content of the input image file\.
 Required: `true` Type: `binary` |

-## Installing Neo Deep Learning Runtime Dependencies on the AWS IoT Greengrass Core<a name="obj-detection-connector-config"></a>
+## Installing Neo deep learning runtime dependencies on the AWS IoT Greengrass core<a name="obj-detection-connector-config"></a>

 The ML Object Detection connectors are bundled with the Amazon SageMaker Neo deep learning runtime \(DLR\)\.
 The connectors use the runtime to serve the ML model\.
 To use these connectors, you must install the dependencies for the DLR on your core device\.